MCxQC/Hello-World/README.md

 >    - The text to display inside the GUI.
 >
 > - **title**
->    - Type: String
+>    - Type: String.
+Default: A_ScriptName
 >    - The title of the GUI.
-Default: A_ScriptName
 >
 > - **icon**
 >    - Type: String